oyebolasimeon/ooyesquare/backend/README files/README.md

 ## 🎯 Project Overview

-A comprehensive full-stack voting system for **STCOGA (Scripture Truth Christian Overcomers Church of God Assembly)** National Executive Council Elections.
+A comprehensive full-stack voting system for **STCOGA ** National Executive Council Elections.
 The system includes separate interfaces for administrators to manage elections and voters to cast their votes.

 ## ✨ Features